uqlibrary/technology-training/R/ggplot2_intermediate.md

     colour =
     fill =

+Exercise - 5 Pick one color from: http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf and modify your plot

-Exercise - 5 How would you know all the years in this study with out repetitives?
+Exercise - 6 How would you know all the years in this study with out repetitives?

+    unique_years <-

+## Limits and scales

+Exercise 7 - Modify the x label of the plot by adding a layer

+     scale_x_continuous(breaks = unique_years)

+To change the scale use breaks and labels

+     scale_y_continuous(breaks = c(0, 100000000, 200000000, 500000000, 1000000000),
+                        labels = c(0, "100 mi", "200 mi", "500 mi", "1 billio"))

+Exercise 9 - Modify your y scale

+To restrict the range use xlim or ylim

+      ylim(c(0, 360000000))

+Let's talk about the warning message

+### histograms

+Exercise 10 - Create a histogram of life expectation

+How to you modify the bars?

 ## facet and theme

+ggplot(data = gapminder, mapping = aes(x = lifeExp, fill = continent)) +
+  geom_histogram(bins = 40) +
+  facet_wrap(~ continent)

+ How do you remove the legend?

+ Try different themes

 ## Labels

-## Limits and scales
+how does life Expectation relates to GDP per capita?

+add labels using
+labs(title = "" , x = "", y = "")

 ## Save your plots in different formats and resolutions

+Use

+?ggsave

 ## Play time!